Waterfalls of northeast Wisconsin

 But I had to work even harder to see Horseshoe Falls, on the Pike River southwest of Long Slide and Smalley.
 For two miles, I jounced along a little forest track lined with tree roots, finally adding my car to four others in a clearing.

 Walking on, I heard a crashing sound, like rush hour in the forest, before rounding a bend to behold — a puny cascade, not enough to justify the abuse to my shocks.

 Twelve Foot Falls, just north, was in the middle of civilization, at least for Marinette County.
 Part of the pleasant Twelve Foot Falls County Park, it tumbled tidily into a little bowl overlooked by picnic tables.
 I followed a trail to the top of the falls, looking down at a man fishing in the froth.

 From northern Marinette, I drove up to Florence County and the friendly little village of Florence.
-There, I was happy to find Ron and Rita McMullen, who run their Lakeside B&B as a homey little Shangri-La for those who come in from the forest.
+There, I was happy to find the Lakeside B&B, a homey little Shangri-La for those who come in from the forest.

 Its pretty rooms have balconies overlooking Fisher Lake and gas fireplaces and are stocked with books and games; there’s also a hot tub and exercise room.